Oracle Database: Editions

+workloads in 2017 before expanding to transaction processing.

 Releases and versions

 Oracle products follow a custom release-numbering and -naming convention.
-The "ai" in the current release, Oracle Database 23ai, stands for "Artificial Intelligence".
+The "ai" in the current release, Oracle AI Database 26ai, stands for "Artificial Intelligence".
 Previous releases (e.g. Oracle Database 19c, 10g, and Oracle9i Database) have used suffixes of "c", "g", and "i" which stand for "Cloud", "Grid", and "Internet" respectively.
-Prior to the release of Oracle8i Database, no suffixes featured in Oracle Database naming conventions.
-There was no v1 of Oracle Database, as Ellison "knew no one would want to buy version 1".
+Prior to the release of Oracle8i Database, no suffixes featured in Oracle AI Database naming conventions.
+There was no v1 of Oracle AI Database, as Ellison "knew no one would want to buy version 1".
 For some database releases, Oracle also provides an Express Edition (XE) that is free to use.

-Oracle Database release numbering has used the following codes:
+Oracle AI Database release numbering has used the following codes: